Mitigating dimensionality effects with robust graph constructions for testing: Dimensionality effects on GET with the -NNG

-The toy example in Section \ref{effect of inliers} clearly demonstrates the significant influence of hubs within the $K$-NNG on the performance of graph-based methods.
-Here, we further examine the relationship between hubs and data dimensionality.
-We utilize the same toy example, maintaining a fixed Fubini norm of the covariance matrix difference at 0.3, while varying the dimensionality from 5 to 1,000.
-Figure \ref{avg_deg_vs_dim} presents boxplots of the average degree of perturbed points in the $5$-NNG and the $14$-NNG for dimensions $5, 10, 50, 100, 200,$ and $500$.
+The above example highlights the substantial impact of hubs on the method's performance.
+Notably, in moderate to high dimensions, the presence of hubs in the $K$-NNG is common. \cite{radovanovic2010hubs} investigated the phenomenon of hubness in the $K$-NNG for data drawn from a single distribution and showed that the degree distribution becomes significantly right-skewed as dimensionality increases.
+We observe the same phenomenon for data drawn from two distributions.

+Figure \ref{degree_distribution_dim_5_500} plots the empirical degree distributions of the $5$-NNG under two settings: the standard multivariate normal distribution (top panel) and the earlier two-distribution example with $\sigma^2 = 1.02$ (bottom panel), across dimensions 5, 10, and 50.
+In both cases, the degree distributions become right-skewed as the dimension increases.

-At low dimensions ($d=5$), we observe that the average degree of hubs slightly exceeds that of 5 randomly selected nodes.
-As the dimensionality increases, the average degree of the randomly selected nodes remains relatively stable, while the average degree of the hubs experiences a significant escalation.
-This results in a pronounced overweighted influence of hubs, particularly when the dimension is not small ($d\geq 50$).
+The boxplot in Figure \ref{avg_deg_vs_dim} illustrates the average degree of selected observations under the three types of perturbations across a range of dimensions, from $d=5$ to $d=500$.
+At low dimensions $(d=5)$, the average degree of the five observations with the highest degrees only slightly exceeds that of five randomly selected observations.
+However, as the dimension increases, the average degree of randomly selected observations remains relatively stable, while that of the five observations with the highest degrees significantly increases, leading to the formation of hubs.
+This increase becomes particularly evident when the dimension reaches around 50.

-Figure \ref{estiamted power with d} displays the estimated power of GET on the $5$-NNG and the $14$-NNG with perturbed data across different dimensions.
-The estimated power remains relatively stable across varying dimensions for both no perturbation and outlier perturbation.
-However, in the case of hub perturbation, the estimated power is slightly lower compared to other perturbations at low dimensions and exhibits a significant decline with a moderate increase in dimension.
-Notably, the estimated power with hub perturbation experiences a pronounced decrease until it reaches dimension 50, after which the decline becomes more gradual till dimension 1,000.
-This pattern is consistent with the observed increase in average degrees of hubs illustrated in Figure \ref{avg_deg_vs_dim}.
+Figure \ref{estiamted power with d} presents the estimated power of GET on both the $5$-NNG and the $14$-NNG across various dimensions.
+For scenarios involving no perturbation or outlier perturbation, the power remains relatively stable across all dimensions.
+In contrast, under hub perturbation, the estimated power starts lower than in the other two scenarios at low dimensions and shows a sharp decline until the dimension reaches around 50, after which the decline becomes more gradual.
+This trend aligns with the rise in the average degree of the five observations with the highest degrees, as shown in Figure \ref{avg_deg_vs_dim}.